Bagan: Hollow temples

 In contrast to the stupas, the hollow gu-style temple is a structure used for meditation, devotional worship of the Buddha and other Buddhist rituals.
 The gu temples come in two basic styles: "one-face" design and "four-face" design—essentially one main entrance and four main entrances.
-Other styles such as five-face and hybrids also exist.
-The one-face style grew out of 2nd century Beikthano, and the four-face out of 7th century Sri Ksetra.
+Other styles, such as five-face and hybrids, also exist.
+The one-face style grew out of the 2nd century Beikthano, and the four-face out of the 7th century Sri Ksetra.
 The temples, whose main features were the pointed arches and the vaulted chamber, became larger and grander in the Bagan period.

 Innovations

 Although the Burmese temple designs evolved from Indic, Pyu (and possibly Mon) styles, the techniques of vaulting seem to have developed in Bagan itself.
 The earliest vaulted temples in Bagan date to the 11th century, while the vaulting did not become widespread in India until the late 12th century.
 The masonry of the buildings shows "an astonishing degree of perfection", where many of the immense structures survived the 1975 earthquake more or less intact.
 (Unfortunately, the vaulting techniques of the Bagan era were lost in the later periods.
 Only much smaller gu style temples were built after Bagan.
 In the 18th century, for example, King Bodawpaya attempted to build the Mingun Pagoda, in the form of spacious vaulted chambered temple but failed as craftsmen and masons of the later era had lost the knowledge of vaulting and keystone arching to reproduce the spacious interior space of the Bagan hollow temples.)

 Another architectural innovation originated in Bagan is the Buddhist temple with a pentagonal floor plan.
 This design grew out of hybrid (between one-face and four-face designs) designs.
 The idea was to include the veneration of the Maitreya Buddha, the future and fifth Buddha of this era, in addition to the four who had already appeared.
 The Dhammayazika and the Ngamyethna Pagoda are examples of the pentagonal design.